skingry/transcoder/README.md

 After queuing all the files you want to transcode, process the queue using the command `process`.

-Run the `check_resolution` command to list all media that are less than a certain resultion (e.g. 1080p)
+Run the `check_resolution` command to list all media that are less than a certain resultion width (e.g. 1080p)